 Furthermore, you need to have paid for German pension insurance at least for 48 months and have sufficient knowledge of the German language.

-Permanent residency for graduates of universities or vocational schools
+PR for graduates of universities or vocational schools

 Have you successfully completed university or vocational training in Germany?
 Special conditions also apply to you when it comes to applying for a settlement permit, you can receive it earlier.